Updated: Jan 12

 Tell us about your next project, what's in development for 2021?

-I'm currently rewriting "Start Over" a crime comedy about a mafia man who decides to quit, in a world where a criminal cannot retire and come out alive.
+I'm currently rewriting "Start Over" a crime-drama about a mafia boss who decides to quit, in a world where a criminal cannot retire and come out alive.
 I can't say much about it yet, only that it started as a feature screenplay back in 2018, and then I decided to completely rewrite it as a television series.
 I can't wait to see where it goes.

 Follow Roy Zafrani